High hedges

 We act as independent and impartial arbitrator.
 We seek to strike a balance between the competing rights of neighbours.
 We take into account the facts and circumstances of each individual case when making our decision.

-After receiving your application, we will arrange a site visit to assess whether the hedge is a High Hedge and whether it has a negative impact on the reasonable enjoyment of your property.
+After receiving your application, we will arrange a site visit to assess whether it has a negative impact on the reasonable enjoyment of your property.
 After considering all the information and evidence, we will notify you and the hedge owner of our decision and the reasons for it.

 - what actions the hedge owner needs to take